miklilad/ps1-color-gradient/README.md

 ## How to use with PS1

-Place the compiled `gradient.out` and `.bash_prompt` file into your home directory and add the following code snippet into your `.bashrc` in the place where the PS1 is being set.
+Place the compiled `.gradient.out` and `.bash_prompt` file into your home directory and add the following code snippet into your `.bashrc` in the place where the PS1 is being set.
 <h5 a><strong><code>.bashrc</code></strong></h5>

 ```sh